News & Insights

 Imagine spending years trying to rebuild your life.
 You complete probation, stay out of trouble, and finally receive an expungement order from the court.
 Under state law, your criminal record is supposed to be cleared.
 Legally, you’re no longer a person convicted of a crime.

 But when you apply for a job, the hiring manager pulls up a screenshot from years ago—one taken before your record was sealed.
 It may show a news story, a mugshot, or a social media post.
-That image lives on despite the conviction being dismissed or resolved through nolle prosequi.
+That image persists despite the conviction being dismissed or resolved through a nolle prosequi.
 Your second chance is denied before the interview even begins.

 This is the hidden flaw in the expungement process.
-While it can help erase official criminal records from public databases, it doesn’t protect against content already screenshots, shared, or stored online.
+While it can help erase official criminal records from public databases, it doesn’t protect against content that has already been screenshot, shared, or stored online.

 What Expungement Really Means